schuchert/wikispaces/pages/Mockito.UsingPowerMockWithMockito.md

 {% endhighlight %}

 ## The Basics
 When you want to take control of something not controllable by Mockito, you need to identify the class where you want to take that control.
-For example, if you are taking control of a static method, you name the class that has the static method. //**However**//, if you want to change what new X returns,// **you name the class that has the call to new**//.
+For example, if you are taking control of a static method, you name the class that has the static method. **However**, if you want to change what new X returns,**you name the class that has the call to new**.

 ### Taking control of a static method
 There are a few things you need to do according to the instructions and then one more thing currently (using PowerMock 1.5 and Mockito 1.9) if you happen to be using certain open-source libraries.

 ### The Annotations
 Each test class wanting to use PowerMock needs 2 annotations, with a third optional one for handling current shortcoming (as I see it) in PowerMock:
-//**Code from: MetricsRecorderTest**//
+**Code from: MetricsRecorderTest**

 {% highlight java %}
 @RunWith(PowerMockRunner.class)